hazelcast/hazelcast-go-client/examples/k8s/service/README.md

 <a name="deployment"></a>
 ## Deployment
-The guide supposes that Docker Engine is ready and running properly.
-You can run it on other container and virtual machine environment, but it is not tested.
+The guide assumes that Docker Engine is ready and running properly.
+You can run it on other container and virtual machine environments, but it is not tested.
 1. Open a new terminal session.
 2. `minikube start --driver=docker`
 3. `minikube docker-env`